Mohd Na'im Mokhtar

-Mohd Na'im bin Mokhtar (Jawi: محمد نعيم بن مختار; born 25 November 1967) is a Malaysian politician, lawyer and legal scholar who has served as Minister in the Prime Minister's Department in charge of Religious Affairs in the Anwar Ibrahim cabinet as well as a Senator since December 2022.
+Mohd Na'im bin Mokhtar (Jawi: محمد نعيم بن مختار; born 25 November 1967) is a Malaysian politician, lawyer and legal scholar who has served as a Senator since December 2022.
+He served as the Minister in the Prime Minister's Department in charge of Religious Affairs in the Anwar Ibrahim cabinet from December 2022 to December 2025.
 He served as 4th Chief Judge of the Syariah Court from April 2019 to his appointment as a minister in December 2022.
-He is one of the two independent Cabinet ministers alongside the Minister of Finance II Amir Hamzah Azizan.
-He was the sole independent Cabinet minister before the 2023 cabinet reshuffle.
+He was one of the two independent Cabinet ministers alongside the Minister of Finance II Amir Hamzah Azizan and the sole independent Cabinet minister before the 2023 cabinet reshuffle.

 Education

 Na’im was educated at the International Islamic University Malaysia, where he obtained a Bachelor of Laws (LLB) degree.
 He subsequently earned a Masters in Laws (LLM) degree from the University of London and a Diploma in Syariah Law and Practice from the International Islamic University Malaysia.
 He also holds a Doctor of Philosophy (PhD) in Syariah from the National University of Malaysia.